 Gaussian mixture models, typically deployed in unsupervised machine learning, are widely used in applications like financial investments and pricing, natural language analysis, image recognition, and predictive maintenance.
 They are widely available in open-source libraries, are easy to implement, and are faster and more stable than other solutions like gradient descent in converging to a minimum.

-C3.ai makes it easy to apply Gaussian mixture models to address domain-specific AI applications to deliver business value today.
-The C3 AI® Suite is a complete, end-to-end platform for designing, developing, deploying, and operating enterprise AI applications at industrial scale.
-C3.ai supports Gaussian mixture models to analyze data within an ML pipeline using either the low-code C3 AI ML Studio development environment or the no-code C3 AI Ex Machina tool.
+C3 AI makes it easy to apply Gaussian mixture models to address domain-specific AI applications to deliver business value today.
+The C3 AI Platform is a complete, end-to-end platform for designing, developing, deploying, and operating enterprise AI applications at industrial scale.
+C3 AI supports Gaussian mixture models to analyze data within an ML pipeline using either the low-code C3 AI ML Studio development environment or the no-code C3 AI Ex Machina tool.
 Within Ex Machina, for example, a business analyst can graphically link a data set to an analytics model to run a Gaussian mixture model to determine the optimal segmentation into clusters, and then apply that model to classify unlabeled incoming data, all without writing a line of code.